mdasabee/mdasabee.github.io/_pages/about.md

 Michael is a mathematician holding a doctorate degree from Ohio University.
 Prior to starting my PhD, I received a bachelor's degree in mathematics from Kwame Nkrumah University Of Science and Technology, Ghana, in 2017.
 I also received a master's degree in mathematics from Ohio University, United States, in 2020.

-Currently I work as a teaching assistant for undergraduate mathematics courses in Ohio University, where I help students learn and understand the beauty of mathematics.
+Currently I work as a Quantitative Analyst in Wells Fargo.
+My recent teaching experience was serving as a teaching assistant for undergraduate mathematics courses in Ohio University, where I help students learn and understand the beauty of mathematics.
 I am committed to using my knowledge and skills to make a positive impact on students who will be the future leaders of tomorrow.

 My research interests include;
 1. Machine Learning